parasquid/hackworkplay.com/content/post/2020/08/15-esp32-cam-dev-board-and-tools.md

 ---
 The You tube algorithm decided to show me some ESP32 Cam videos and I remembered I had a couple in storage.
 So I thought, why not try it out again and refresh my experience with it?

-So I brought out my perfbaord and wire wrapping tools and decided to create a more or less generic board for the module.

 <!--more-->

+So I brought out my perfboard and wire wrapping tools and decided to create a more or less generic board for the module.

 ![Dev board and some wire wrap tools](https://res.cloudinary.com/psqd/image/upload/v1600853428/hackworkplay/7834841597488054290.jpg)